Justin Hopson: Whistleblower

-As a New Jersey State Trooper, Justin Hopson witnessed an unlawful arrest and false charges of a woman made by a fellow trooper.
+As a New Jersey State Trooper, Hopson witnessed an unlawful arrest and false charges of a woman made by a fellow trooper.
 Consequently, Hopson refused to testify in court supporting the unlawful arrest and was then targeted by a rogue group of troopers known as the Lords of Discipline or "LOD."
-The LOD bullied and hazed fellow troopers for decades until Justin Hopson blew the whistle.
+The LOD bullied and hazed fellow troopers for decades until Hopson blew the whistle.
 Hopson brought tangible evidence and a written chronology of events that occurred to internal affairs and the attorney general's office...which sparked the largest internal investigation in state police history and high profile federal case (Hopson v State of New Jersey #1:03-CV-5817).
 Trooper Hopson testified in a General Court Marshal against fellow troopers who were affiliated with the LOD - all of which pled or were found guilty and suspended.
 In October 2007, Trooper Hopson was awarded a $400,000 settlement from the State of New Jersey.
-ABC News, The New York Times, The Philadelphia Inquirer, The Star-Ledger, 20/20, and other media outlets have interviewed and featured Justin Hopson concerning police corruption.
+ABC News, The New York Times, The Philadelphia Inquirer, The Star-Ledger, 20/20, and other media outlets have interviewed and featured Hopson concerning police corruption.
 During an interview, Hopson recounted spending an afternoon in the Catskill Mountains with a pivotal influence in his life, Frank Serpico.
 "As whistle-blowers, we shared similar stories of attempting to reform our respective police departments and understood one another's parallel hells.
 We played pool together, explored art galleries, and broke bread at an organic cafe spending hours in conversation.
 I found that Serpico's philosophies of life and law enforcement were all his own, transcending anyone's neat categories.
 Frank Serpico truly is a renaissance man and a friend," said Hopson.